Blog: The State of women’s housing needs and homelessness in Canada

 Women and girls in Canada are disproportionately affected by housing issues and homelessness, meaning that they experience these problems in unique and harsh ways.
-On June 25, 2020, The Women’s National Housing and Homelessness Network (WNHHN) released a report on The State of Women’s Housing Needs and Homelessness in Canada.
+On June 25, 2020, The Women’s National Housing and Homelessness Network (WNHHN) released a report on the state of women’s housing needs and homlessness in Canada.
 This report was produced by the Canadian Observatory on Homelessness, guided by experts from WNHHN and women with lived experiences.
 It involved a comprehensive review of available literature on women’s homelessness, detailing the major findings, and describing the unique challenges that women experiencing homelessness face.

 Marginalized women deal with high rates of poverty and a lack of social and affordable housing.
 For example, 21% of racialized women and 32% of Indigenous women with treaty status are low income.
 In addition, a quarter of a million Canadian households are on a waiting list for subsidized housing.
 As a result, they may struggle to find adequate housing for their families.
 They are forced to live in inadequate types of housing such as overcrowded apartments or motels, or to couch surf with friends and family, trade sex for shelter, or live with abusive partners.
 This is called hidden homelessness: women are less likely to use mainstream shelters, drop-in services, or other services for those experiencing homelessness, and tend to stay out of the public eye.
 As a result, they are often under-reported in homelessness counts, and their experiences of homelessness are under-researched.